NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Security Function Implementation for Comparison

-The entities, a Verifier and a Prover, involved in this case study are illustrated in \autoref{fig:Overview} (a).
-The Verifier consists of a server and a wireless network gateway (smartphone), the Prover refers to a wireless sensor node (Bluetooth chip).
-In this setup, the server serves as a coordinator, holds the enrolled Provers information in the database, and issues command to instruct the Prover to perform remote attestation—the gateway bridges the communication between the server and the Prover.
-The traffic between the server and the gateway is assumed secure by applying standard security protection mechanism\footnote{This standard security protection is out the scope of this work.}.
-The Prover is wirelessly deployed in the (insecure) environment.
-Details of the corresponding attestation protocol are provided below. {\it Our case study is on carrying out lightweight remote attestation upon the Prover with constrained resource by following~\cite{dinu2019sia}}.
+The entities, a Verifier and a Prover, involved in this case study are illustrated in Fig.~\ref{fig:Overview} (a).
+The Verifier consists of a server and a wireless network gateway (smartphone).
+The Prover refers to a wireless sensor node (Bluetooth sensor).
+In this setup, the server functions as a coordinator, holds the enrolled Prover's information in the database, and issues commands to instruct the Prover to perform remote attestation.
+The gateway bridges the communication between the server and the Prover.
+The traffic between the server and the gateway is assumed to be secure by applying standard security protection mechanisms.
+The Prover, communicating wirelessly, is deployed in an (insecure) environment.
+Details of the corresponding attestation protocol are provided in Fig.~\ref{fig:Protocol_transmit}.
+Our case study aims to: \begin{itemize} \item Implement a lightweight remote attestation routine suitable for a Prover with a constrained resource by following~\cite{dinu2019sia}. \item Experimentally demonstrate that \textit{SRAM fingerprints can be accessed on-demand} and at \textit{run-time} by exploiting the low-cost micro controller unit (MCU)'s memory power control features---SRAM regions are arranged in blocks can be individually powered \textit{on} or \textit{off}. \end{itemize}

-{\bf Protocol.} The protocol overview of remote attestation on the NoisFre is illustrated in Fig.~\ref{fig:Protocol}.
-It has two phases: enrollment (one-time task) and attestation (requested multiple times).

-{\it Enrollment:} The enrollment executes one-time-only, under a secure environment by the Verifier.
-Fingerprints of dedicated SRAM section (coined as FingerPrint zone)\footnote{A small SRAM fraction should be preserved for program variables.} specified by a starting address $\rm addf_{\ff}$ and length $\rm leng_{\ff}$ is read out from the Prover, termed as $\rm fprt_i$.
-Prover's immutable identification number ${\rm ID}_i$ and the $\rm fprt_i$ are then stored in Verifier's database (DB).
-In this case study, the D-Norm\footnote{The setting is: $n=32$ and $m=16$, which is the best parameter as in Table~\ref{tab:comparison}.} (Section~\ref{Sec:DHWMethod}) is applied to extract highly noise-tolerant bits ${ \digamma}_i$ and the corresponding $ {\rm mask}_i$ (mask points to the position of ${ \digamma}_i$, detailed in \textbf{Appendix~\ref{app:fingMask}}).
-Both ${ \digamma}_i$ and ${\rm mask}_i$ are stored in the Verifier's DB.
-The $ {\rm mask}_i$ is then stored on Prover's readable but non-writable memory, which is realized by instantiating an immutable bootloader~\cite{kohnhauser2016secure}.
-After then, the Prover is deployed and only wirelessly accessible.
+{\it Remote Attestation Mechanism.} An overview of the remote attestation mechanism based on a NoisFre key generator is illustrated in: i)~Fig.~\ref{fig:Protocol_transmit}, where we assume the Prover has no WORM memory available for storing a $\textbf{mask}$ and that it has to be transmitted over the wireless communication channel (the worst-case setting in terms of implementation overhead) and ii)~Fig.~\ref{fig:Protocol_WORM}, where we assume the Prover has available WORM memory.
+We assume the Prover has already undergone the enrollment phase we described in Section~\ref{sec:secure_key_enrollment}.
+The enrollment is conducted by the Verifier in the current setting.